akansh12/akansh12.github.io/_pages/about.md

 Hey, My name is Akansh Maurya.
 I am pursuing MS in [Visual Computing](https://www.mia.uni-saarland.de/mvc/index.shtml)  from the [University of Saarland](https://saarland-informatics-campus.de/en/).
 My research interest lies in the application of AI to solve real-world problems.
 Along with my studies, I am working as a HiWi (research assistant) under the guidance of [Prof. Ingmar Weber](https://ingmarweber.de/) on topics related to Societal Computing.

-My life is continuously motivated by two ancient concepts of [Tyāga](https://en.wikipedia.org/wiki/Ty%C4%81ga) (Sanskrit: त्याग), which is a [Sanskrit](https://en.wikipedia.org/wiki/Sanskrit) word that means **sacrifice**, and [Tāpasya](https://www.wisdomlib.org/definition/tapasya) (Sanskrit: तपस्), which loosely translates to the art of self-control, and suffering physically and mentally to metamorphose our self.
+My life is continuously motivated by two ancient concepts of [Tyāga](https://en.wikipedia.org/wiki/Ty%C4%81ga) (Sanskrit: त्याग), which is a Sanskrit word that means **sacrifice**, and [Tāpasya](https://www.wisdomlib.org/definition/tapasya) (Sanskrit: तपस्), which loosely translates to the art of self-control, and suffering physically and mentally to metamorphose our self.
 I try my best to follow them firmly.

-**Research interest**: Deep Learning, Computer vision, and the application of AI
+**Research interest**: Deep Learning, Computer Vision, and the application of AI.

 **Hobbies**: Badminton, [Chess](https://www.chess.com/stats/live/rapid/halfcursed/0), and running.